movementlabsxyz/MIP/MIP/mip-n/roadmap/README.md

 ## Key Concepts
 - **Staking Game**: An incentivized period of `ffs` staking participation which does not affect the security of a mainnet.
 Staking Games are used to collect data and research the outcomes of different `ffs` implementations.
+- **Staking Games Ceremony**: A public, community engaged ceremony announcing the end of a period of staking games and reporting some initial results.
 - **contract-based `ffs`**: `ffs` implementations which tabulate consensus in the contracts.
 - **`baker-confirmations`**: `ffs` implementations which use zero-knowledge proofs to tabulate consensus.
 - **acceptor features**: The set of features which are used to program various of the liveness-inducing acceptor role in the `ffs` system.